magic-wormhole/magic-wormhole/docs/welcome.rst

 If such a guess is successful, one of the two intended peers will notice: their connection will fail, typically with a "crowded" or "scary" error.

 Early in the protocol a shared secret is established, and all peer-to-peer traffic is encrypted using the `Noise <https://noiseprotocol.org/>`_ protocol from keys derived directly from the shared PAKE secret.
-The section :ref:`attacks` has more details about failure modes.
+The section :doc:`attacks` has more details about failure modes.

 Motivational Use-Cases